lee3206/truman/README.md

 Anyway, if this has worked correctly, try refreshing your localhost browser.
 You should now be displaying a bunch of posts!

-Congrats, you have a fake social media network that you can start to play around it.
+Congrats, you have a fake social media network that you can start to play around with.

 ======================================================
 /n